SebaKrk/StepTrackerTCA/README.md

 ### IOS-00012 HealthDataListFeature
     * A: Displaying correct data passed to the list
     * B: Write Step & Weight Data to HealthKit
+    * C: Save and reload data
+        - Add delegate enum to handle events related to `AddMetricDataFeature`.